giantswarm/docs/CONTRIBUTING.md

 > The Ingress Controller (IC) manages incoming traffic to your services.

-After that, you can use the acronym without the long form and without parantheses.
+After that, you can use the acronym without the long form and without parentheses.

 ### Headline title case